Neem Oil for Dogs Stops Itching, Heals Skin, and Repels Fleas and Mosquitos

-The Neem Tree is a tropical tree that came originally from India.
+The neem tree is a tropical tree that originated in India.
 The Indian people have used various parts of this tree for 1000s of years, and they use the leaves, bark and seeds for a wide range of ailments.
-Neem oil is produced from the seed kernels of the Neem tree; the kernels are crushed and pressed (in a similar way to olives) and the extracted oil is purified.
+Neem oil is produced from the seed kernels of the neem tree; the kernels are crushed and pressed (in a similar way to olives), and the extracted oil is purified.

 Natural, raw neem oil has a strong smell.
 It is quite unique and smells to me like burnt garlic with a hint of coffee and onion.

 Mix Neem Oil With Olive Oil Before Use

 For dogs who have itchy skin due to food allergies, insect bites, mild mange, or really dry patches, neem oil works wonders.
 It is also good for hot feet and chaffed "underarms".
 The oil has anti-fungal, anti-bacterial, antiseptic and anti-inflammatory qualities and is widely used on humans and animals by those who prefer to use Ayurvedic treatments.
 It is used as an insect repellent and a natural pesticide on plants.

 To treat dogs with irritated skin and hair loss, neem oil should be diluted in another carrier oil, such as pure coconut oil, olive oil, almond oil or grapeseed oil.
 Raw neem oil is very potent stuff, so dilute a few drops with a tablespoon of carrier oil to begin with.
 For very severe cases, try it a bit stronger, but watch carefully for any reactions.
 My dog is fine with 50/50 mix, but I began with a more diluted mix at the start and built it up over time.